click on the menu below to navigate this site

 Fueling 51-Juliet before leaving Yellowstone

-It was sad to leave Yellowstone behind us but we made our short drive to the airport and were soon flying off into the wild blue yonder.
-The flight from Yellowstone to Billings was short, under two hours, and the day was perfect to be flying through the mountains; clear and smooth.
+It was sad to leave Yellowstone behind us, but we made our short drive to the airport and were soon flying off into the wild blue yonder.
+The flight from Yellowstone to Billings was short, under two hours, and the day was perfect for flying through the mountains; clear and smooth.

-I have to stay we were generally impressed with the food in Billings.
-Lunch was quite OK with excellent beer.
+I have to say we were generally impressed with the food in Billings.
+Lunch was quite good with excellent beer.
 Then dinner was superb in a restaurant called Walkers, which we thought was appropriately named for us, that had an impressive wine collection and served gourmet foods including tapas.

 Flight to Billings Video